fyyyyy/DCS-for-MSFS/README.md

 # Installation

-This version currently is only for developers, normal users please wait for the .EXE installer.
+The version on GitHub is only for developers, normal users please go to [this link](https://github.com/fyyyyy/DCS-for-MSFS) for an exe installer.

 ## Script
 This is just to download, not install.